delphidabbler/ddablib/README.md

 >
 > The various sub-projects within the library have been split out into their own repositories within a new GitHub organization called [ddablib](https://github.com/ddablib).
 Active development has transferred to there.
 >
 > Once everything has been transferred out this repository will be retained as a placeholder, but will be archived.
 There will be several commits to `main` before the project is archived.
-The start of the archiving process is tagged with the [`begin-arching-process`](https://github.com/delphidabbler/ddablib/commits/begin-archiving-process) tag
+The start of the archiving process is tagged with the [`begin-archiving-process`](https://github.com/delphidabbler/ddablib/commits/begin-archiving-process) tag.

 ## Library Contents